BLOG

-In the early days, “Founder-Led Marketing” was a superpower.
+In the early days, “Founder-Led Marketing”.
+Was a superpower.
 You know the product better than anyone.
 You know the customer because you sold the first fifty deals yourself.
 Your intuition is faster and more accurate than any agency’s research.
 You are the brand, the copywriter, and the chief strategist.
 This works brilliantly to get you to $2M ARR.
 It often works well enough to get you to $5M.

 This is not a failure of effort.
 It is a failure of architecture.
 You have hit the “Cognitive Ceiling.”